Hyra/PHPUnit-Cake2/README.markdown

 ## Checking for updates

 Running `Phpunit.Phpunit info` you can check for updates.
+This is mainly for maintaining the plugin and keeping it up to date.

 ## Credits